textadventures/quest/docs/tutorial/interacting_with_objects.md

 Switching the TV on and off
 ---------------------------

 Let's make it possible to turn the TV off.
-To do this, select the TV and go to the Options tab.
+To do this, select the TV and go to the Features tab.
+Tick the "Switchable" option, and a new tab wil appear - also called "Switchable".
 You'll see a dropdown labelled "Switchable" - select "Can be switched on/off" and various options will appear.

 The options should be fairly self-explanatory - you can choose whether the object is switched on when the game begins, and the text to print when switching on/off.
 Finally, you can choose some extra text to add to the object description.
-This lets you have show text depending on whether the object is switched on or off.
+This lets you have the description change depending on whether the object is switched on or off.

 Enter some sensible text for these, for example as shown below.